Utah Department of Transportation

 Detailed Response

 • UDOT is aware of EJ communities and will try to minimize impacts from the project and provide new amenities/improvements to help mitigate current and past impacts related to I-15.
-A more detailed Environmental Justice (EJ) analysis will be provided as part of the DEIS and will follow all current federal rules, regulations, and guidance for both public involvement and impacts assessment.
+A more detailed Environmental Justice (EJ) analysis that follows all current federal rules, regulations, and guidance for both public involvement and impacts assessment is found in Section 3.4 of the DEIS.

 Primary Response